Dates & Prices

 Transport: Settle in and scan the scenery from the convenience of a private vehicle.

-Activity: Explore the UNESCO World Heritage site and kasbah of Aït Ben Haddou.
+Activity: Explore the UNESCO World Heritage site and kasbah of Aït Ben Haddou, tne most famous ksar in the Ounila Valley, located in the foothills of the southern slopes of the High Atlas Mountains.
 Of all the remaining kasbahs in Morocco, the walls and interior of this area are the most intact.
+It's a collective grouping of dwellings inside defensive walls and was once one of the many trading posts on the route linking Sudan to Marrakech.
 The kasbah still houses a few families, but many now live in the adjacent village.
 Like many of the earthen built fortresses in Ouarzazate, Aït Ben Haddou has been used in many film and television productions like Gladiator, Babel, and Game of Thrones.

 Accommodation: Riad Maktoub Ait Ben Haddou (or similar)